ubcctf/ubcctf.github.io/_posts/2020-05-05-de1ctf-coderunner.md

 That gave me the 64 bytes I needed to get to the second part of the program!

 Then I just needed to run it.
 I first had to configure binfmt and qemu for running dynamically linked MIPS binaries.
-This meant installed libc for MIPS and doing some magic symlinking for binfmt.
+This meant installing libc for MIPS and doing some magic symlinking for binfmt.
 [Zach Riggle's Stackexchange answer](https://reverseengineering.stackexchange.com/a/8917/28379) was a great reference here.